Online Schools: 4 Factors to Consider

 But not everyone has experience using Web-based collaboration tools at that level.
 So people who've gone to school online often have an edge since they've had the chance to practice that type of communication using apps and platforms designed for successful collaboration.

 4. Up-to-Date Computer Literacy

 As amazing as it may seem, many career seekers simply don't have basic computer skills.
 And even those who do are sometimes a little behind the times.
-But for a huge percentage of job opportunities, a working familiarity with current computer technology is a requirement.
+But for a huge percentage of job opportunities (across many vocational fields), a working familiarity with current computer technology is a requirement.
 After all, employers don't typically want to spend time teaching their new hires something that basic.
 So being a graduate of an online program provides some proof that you already know how to use a computer and can learn tech-related skills that might be new to you.

 5. The Ability to Learn Independently